ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

-Unlike SSH passwords, which are just strings of characters, SSH keys are cryptographic keys, typically based on the RSA algorithm, which is a [super interesting topic][topic] for another day.
+Unlike SSH passwords, which are just strings of characters, SSH keys are cryptographic keys, typically based on the RSA algorithm, which is a [super interesting topic][RSA] for another day.
 RSA uses a two-part asymmetric scheme consisting of a *private key* and a *public key.* Without going into the details of how RSA cryptography works, a public key is used to *encrypt* data, and the associated private key is used to *decrypt* data.
 Unlike in *symmetric*